KellanStevens/romance-registry/README.md

 - [ ] Add a photo to a date
 - [ ] Add a "Remember this date" feature
 - [ ] Add a "Favorite this date" feature
-- [ ] Add an anniversary countdown feature
+- [x] Add an anniversary countdown feature
+- [x] Add an anniversary count-up feature

 ## Demo